-- Time on Task: This metric measures how long it takes participants to complete or fail a given task.
-This metric can give you a few different options to report on, where you can provide the data on average task completion time, average task failure time, or overall average task time (of both completed and failed tasks)
+This metric measures how long it takes participants to complete or fail a given task.
+This metric can give you a few different options to report on, where you can provide the data on average task completion time, average task failure time, or overall average task time (of both completed and failed tasks).

-- Single Ease Question (SEQ): The SEQ is one question (on a 7-point scale) that measures the participant’s perceived ease of a task.
+The SEQ is one question (on a seven-point scale) that measures the participant's perceived ease of a task.
 Ask the SEQ after each completed (or failed) task.

-- Confidence: Confidence is a 7-point scale that asks users to rate how confident they were that they completed the task successfully.
+Confidence is a seven-point scale that asks users to rate how confident they were that they completed the task successfully.

 5 metrics for questionnaires

-- Standardized User Experience Percentile Rank Questionnaire (SUPRQ): This questionnaire is ideal for benchmarking a product’s user experience.
-It allows participants to rate the overall quality of a product’s user experience, based on four factors: usability, trust and credibility, appearance, loyalty
+The Standardized User Experience Percentile Rank Questionnaire is ideal for benchmarking a product's user experience.
+It allows participants to rate the overall quality of a product's user experience, based on four factors: usability, trust and credibility, appearance, and loyalty.

-- Standardized User Experience Percentile Rank Questionnaire - Mobile (SUPR-Qm): This questionnaire for the mobile app user experience is administered dynamically using an adaptive algorithm.
+The Standardized User Experience Percentile Rank Questionnaire is for the mobile app user experience.
+Researchers administer it dynamically using an adaptive algorithm.

-- Net Promoter Score (NPS): The Net Promoter Score is an index ranging from -100 to 100 that measures the willingness of customers to recommend a company’s products or services to others.
-It gauges the customer’s overall satisfaction with a company’s product or service and the customer’s loyalty to the brand.
+The Net Promoter Score is an index ranging from -100 to 100 that measures the willingness of customers to recommend a company's products or services to others.
+It gauges the customer's overall satisfaction with a company's product or service, and the customer's loyalty to the brand.

-- Satisfaction: You can ask participants to rate their level of satisfaction with the performance of your product or even your brand, in general.
-You can also ask about more specific parts of your product to get a more fixed level of satisfaction
+You can ask participants to rate their level of satisfaction with the performance of your product or even your brand, in general.
+You can also ask about more specific parts of your product to get a more fixed level of satisfaction.

 Compare your product to others